Project overview

 We have installed a new formal stairway from the main entry road to the existing stone and gravel stairs west of the fern grove.
 This has improved pedestrian access from the main entry to the gardens, connections to the cascades to the east and further connections west of the Alf Headland Conservatory and Wombat Hill House café.

-Improvements to the Alf Headland Conservatory - underway
+Improvements to the Alf Headland Conservatory - complete

 We will refurbish the existing conservatory with new glass to improve the functionality and safety of the glasshouse so that it can house more and different botanical displays.

-Improvements to the forecourt of the Pioneer Memorial Tower and day basin - underway
+Improvements to the forecourt of the Pioneer Memorial Tower and day basin - complete

 We will create a forecourt to the Pioneer Memorial Tower and day basin as a central arrival point to the garden.
 This will include installation of new paving and feature planting in keeping with the existing materials palette of the garden.
 The day basin will be integrated into the surrounding landscape.

-Refurbishment to the day basin and fernery cascade waterfall - underway
+Refurbishment to the day basin and fernery cascade waterfall - complete

 People standing on new stairs at the gardens

-Minister Mary-Anne Thomas MP with Councillors, Council staff and members of Friends of Wombat Hill Botanic Gardens at the newly constructed stairs in March 2022.
+Minister Mary-Anne Thomas MP, Councillors (some past Councillors), Council staff and members of Friends of Wombat Hill Botanic Gardens at the newly constructed stairs in March 2022.

 Charles at work building the stone steps